apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql-community-edition/configuration/configuration.md

 For your convenience, KubeBlocks offers a tool `edit-config` to help you configure parameters in a visualized way.

-For Linux and macOS, you can edit configuration files by vim.
+For Linux and macOS, you can edit configuration files by vi.
 For Windows, you can edit files on the notepad.

 1. Edit the configuration file.